Members

 The

-minor.
+(i, j)cofactor of a matrix is(-1)^(i+j)times the determinant of the(i, j)minor.
 This only makes sense for square matrices.Parameters

-Name Type Description i
+Name Type Description iinteger The row.

-integer The column.
+jinteger The column.

 Returns